Chinnappar/datacompression/DAISI.md

 ##### STEP 2:

-- Click the Test button, automatically read the test csv file.
+- Click the Test button, and automatically read the test CSV file.
-- Function will trigger and final output files are saved and also detail information will be displayed in the page.
+- Function will trigger and final output files are saved and also detailed information will be displayed on the page.

 ##### STEP 3:

-- Please click the browse button for upload your own csv file.
+- Please click the browse button to upload your CSV file.
-- Function will trigger and final output files are saved and also detail information will be displayed in the page.
+- Function will trigger and final output files are saved and also detailed information will be displayed on the page.

 ##### STEP 4: